 If you have even been to the end of a runway at a larger and busy airport you may have seen the hoards of aviation enthusiasts with their cameras and aviation radios.
 The chatter of pilots and air traffic control can be heard floating on the wind as the frenzy of camera lenses takes position for the next incoming plane.
 But there seems to be some confusion about the legality of listening to aviation radio transmissions.

 It is illegal in certain countries, however, the ease in which aviation radios can be purchased allows for anyone to listen to ATC transmissions making it difficult for authorities to detect and enforce.
 Most countries only prosecute when nuisance transmissions begin to affect flight safety.

-The legality of listening to Air Traffic Control, usually shortened to ATC, is one that is very country specific and making it obvious that you are breaking those laws could have repercussions, but, in reality, the cases of a person being prosecuted is very, very rare.
+The legality of listening to Air Traffic Control, usually shortened to ATC, is one that is very country-specific and making it obvious that you are breaking those laws could have repercussions, but, in reality, the cases of a person being prosecuted are very, very rare.

 Legality Vs. Reality of Listening to ATC

 Some countries like the UK, Germany, and New Zealand have communication laws written to protect radio users.
 Transmissions that are meant for general reception to the public ARE allowed to be listened to, however, in these countries, ATC radio transmissions are only meant to be heard by other pilots or air traffic controllers, thus technically making them not for general public reception.

 The other issue people run across is those same countries also ban the recording and re-distributing of any aircraft radio transmissions.
 So then the questions come:

 “Why Can I buy a radio for listening to air traffic control if it is illegal?”